Driving the Adriatic Highway: A Guide from Split to Dubrovnik via the Neum Corridor

 This view explains why car sickness bags were standard equipment in Yugoslavian rental cars

-Having walked along the footsteps of a baby Nikola Tesla in his childhood house in Smiljan, we are now driving on one of Europe's great geographical quirks.
-You want to drive from Split to Dubrovnik, two spectacular Croatian cities on the same coastline.
-Sounds simple, right?
+After our inland detour to visit the childhood home of Nikola Tesla in Smiljan, we headed south to the coast.
+You are planning the ultimate Split to Dubrovnik drive, connecting two spectacular Croatian cities on the same coastline.
+This Croatia road trip sounds simple, right?
 Nope.
 Between them sits a little strip of Bosnia and Herzegovina called the Neum Corridor, which means you get bonus passport stamps just for a road trip.
 It's like the universe saying, "You wanted adventure?
 Here's some bureaucracy with your scenic views."

-The D8 Highway, known locally as Jadranska magistrala, is not just a road.
+The D8 Adriatic Highway, known locally as Jadranska magistrala, is not just a road; it is widely considered one of the best scenic drives in Europe.
 It's a 643-kilometer ribbon of asphalt that stitches together Croatia's Dalmatian coast with the stubborn persistence of a grandmother sewing a quilt.
 Built in the 1950s and 1960s, this road has seen everything from vintage Yugos puttering along to modern tourists in rented SUVs white-knuckling the curves.

 We began our journey in July.
 The plan was straightforward: drive from Split to Dubrovnik, eat seafood, avoid plunging into the Adriatic and maybe learn how to pronounce "Živogošće" correctly.
 Spoiler: we failed at that last one.